Arnold Schoenberg: 1901–1914: experimenting in atonality

 During the summer of 1908, Schoenberg's wife Mathilde left him for several months for a young Austrian painter, Richard Gerstl (who committed suicide in that November after Mathilde returned to her marriage).
 This period marked a distinct change in Schoenberg's work.
 It was during the absence of his wife that he composed "You lean against a silver-willow" (Du lehnest wider eine Silberweide), the thirteenth song in the cycle Das Buch der Hängenden Gärten, Op.
 15, based on the collection of the same name by the German mystical poet Stefan George.
 This was the first composition without any reference at all to a key.

 Also in this year, Schoenberg completed one of his most revolutionary compositions, the String Quartet No. 2.
 The first two movements, though chromatic in color, use traditional key signatures.
 The final two movements, again using poetry by George, incorporate a soprano vocal line, breaking with previous string-quartet practice, and daringly weaken the links with traditional tonality.
 Both movements end on tonic chords, and the work is not fully non-tonal.

 During the summer of 1910, Schoenberg wrote his Harmonielehre (Theory of Harmony, Schoenberg 1922), which remains one of the most influential music-theory books.
 From about 1911, Schoenberg belonged to a circle of artists and intellectuals who included Lene Schneider-Kainer, Franz Werfel, Herwarth Walden, and Else Lasker-Schüler.

 In 1910 he met Edward Clark, an English music journalist then working in Germany.
 Clark became his sole English student, and in his later capacity as a producer for the BBC he was responsible for introducing many of Schoenberg's works, and Schoenberg himself, to Britain (as well as Webern, Berg and others).
+Clark assisted Schoenberg to relocate from Vienna to Berlin in 1911.

 Another of his most important works from this atonal or pantonal period is the highly influential Pierrot lunaire, Op.
 21, of 1912, a novel cycle of expressionist songs set to a German translation of poems by the Belgian-French poet Albert Giraud.
 Utilizing the technique of Sprechstimme, or melodramatically spoken recitation, the work pairs a female vocalist with a small ensemble of five musicians.
 The ensemble, which is now commonly referred to as the Pierrot ensemble, consists of flute (doubling on piccolo), clarinet (doubling on bass clarinet), violin (doubling on viola), violoncello, speaker, and piano.